HumberCampusNavigator/HumberCampusNavigation/README.md

 ```
 ## The Components needed to make the Unit and its Cost

   If you are a student of a college or University, you most probably will have a Parts Kit which can be used here.
-You dont need to buy all those things, that you already have which reduces the budget significantly.
-Anyhow for people starting from scratch I am including all the components needed for the project.
+You don't need to buy all those things, that you already have which reduces the budget significantly.
+I am including all the components needed for the project excluding items that are expected to be with students.

   All prices are in Canadian Dollars and include Taxes where ever applicable.